jagoda/sonar/README.md

 Simulates a request to the handler.
 Returns a request object similar to [http.IncomingMessage][5].

+### sonar.json

+Provides a covenience API for sending JSON payloads.
+This API is exactly the same as the normal Sonar API except that it will automatically set the `Content-Type` header to `application/json` and will add a `send` method to the returned `Request` object.
+The send method takes an object to be sent (this will automatically be stringified).
+For example:

+    var ping = sonar(app).json.post("/path", function (error, response) {
+        . . .
+    });
+    ping.send({ hello: "world" });

 ## For the Slightly More Adventurous

 `Request` and `Response` objects can be constructed and passed to handler